Why Barcelona?

 Barcelona, between the sea and the mountains

+What is the soul of Barcelona?
+Is it a maritime city that gazes upon the serene horizon of water, or is it a mountainous city that knows sacrifice and industriousness, constantly striving for evolution?
+Is it industry or tourism?
+Is it local, national, or international?
+Barcelona is a port of sea and land where everyone passes through, many stay, and just as many leave.
+It is art and pragmatism, innovation and tradition.
+The infinite vortex of lives passing through leaves indelible marks on the Ciutat Condal, which moves and transforms, regenerating with each turn.
 In Barcelona, you can get lost in the narrow and ancient streets of Raval, Born, or the Gothic Quarter.
 You can feel the vibrant life in the streets of Barceloneta, along with the salty breeze coming from the nearby sea.
 But you can also wander through the wide and grid-like streets of Eixample and almost accidentally stumble upon the Sagrada Familia.
 And let's not forget the charm of Gràcia or the local life in Sants, Poble Sec, and Sant Antoni.
 The grandeur of Montjuic, gazing towards the greatness of Tibidabo; or the climb to Carmel, making you feel, even if just for a second, the master of the city.

 Spots you can't miss